Quality Craft Models was an American Hobby Manufacturer founded in 1965 by Bob Weaver and his wife Shirley. It started as an

 every one.
 A wide range of 'O' scale 3-rail brass locomotives that are still prized by operators and collectors was developed,

-streamlined steam and, the PRR K4s, T1 and NYC Hudson notwithstanding, representing the less frequently modeled roads like GN, MILW,
+steam, streamlined steam and, the PRR K4s, T1 and NYC Hudson notwithstanding, representing the less frequently modeled roads

-NH, NKP, CN, CP, and LV.
-In addition to brass steamers, brass cabooses, electrics and even brass structures were imported.
+like GN, MILW, NH, NKP, CN, CP, and LV.
+In addition to brass steamers, brass cabooses, electrics and even brass structures

 The Samhongsa / Weaver Team also ventured into the plastic market.
 Numerous plastic diesels were produced: